 The rise in e-commerce, or online shopping has been steadily rising nationally for two decades.
 Online sales accounted for only one percent of retail sales in 2000.
 The peak for online sales hit 16.1 percent of all retail sales in April 2020.
 This spike reflects the response to stay-at-home mandates accompanying the COVID-19 pandemic.
-The pandemic certainly accelerated ecommerce sales above the trend line.
-Without, the pandemic, projections anticipated online sales reaching 10.5% of all retail sales nationwide by the end of 2020.
-As the nation finds a more normal balance in operations and consumers return to brick-and-mortar shops, e-commerce remains important in terms of retail sales.
+The pandemic certainly accelerated e-commerce sales above the trend line.